 This section should answer the bulk of the questions that I have received about the SS WOD Bar within the last month or so.

 Is the $295 price tag a steal?
 Yes, the price is ridiculously low for stainless steel bar.
 No, it’s not a pricing mistake, nor is it a fancy shaft wrapped in garbage sleeves; this is the real deal.
 But again, it’s a limited run bar.
 When they’re gone, they’re gone.

 Why so cheap then?
-It’s my understanding that American Barbell had a surplus of stainless steel, and limited warehouse space to store that surplus.
-Since the $500 and $800 performance SS bars don’t exactly fly off the shelves like the $250-$300 multi-purpose bars do, I assume it made more sense to offer a mid-range stainless steel bar at a price high enough to cover costs, but low enough that bars could potentially be sold off quickly.
+It’s my understanding that American Barbell had a major surplus of stainless steel, and limited warehouse space to store that surplus.
+Since the $500 and $800 performance SS bars don’t exactly fly off the shelves like the $250-$300 multi-purpose bars do, I guess it made more sense to offer a mid-range stainless bar at a price low enough that it could sell reasonably fast, yet high enough to cover costs.
 The SS WOD is that bar.

 What would this bar cost under normal circumstances?
 Based on the pricing structure on AB’s website, I’d guesstimate that this bar would sell for about $450 or so were it not for the desire to move them out quickly.
-If you look at their current bar line-up, for every stainless steel bar, there is a version of that same bar with a steel, chrome-finished shaft.
-The price difference seems to be a consistent $200.
+If you look at their current bar line-up, for all stainless steel bars, there is a version of that same bar with a steel, chrome-finished shaft.
+The price difference seems to be a consistent $150-$200.